Dijaimes/Dijaimes/README.md

 ## Hello everyone! 👋 Diana here

+:books: “If you are not willing to learn, no one can help you.
+If you are determined to learn, no one can stop you.” :star2:

 #### :woman_student: I am an international business administrator in the data analysis, reporting and BI world. :bar_chart: :chart_with_upwards_trend: :woman_technologist: :earth_americas: